What is Propane Gas? What Does Propane Do – Who Uses Propane and for What Purposes

 It is then pressurisation and stored as a liquid in cylinders and tanks.

-Propane is used as a fuel for many residential, commercial and agricultural heat applications, including cooking.
+Propane is also used for fuel for many commercial and agricultural heat applications, including commercial boilers.

 7 Important Propane Facts